Changissnz/selfinterest/README.md

 consideration for the specifics of variables possibly candidates to pose exception.
-Self-interest works in ways not entirely knowable by observation, for there is preference and undesireable consequence becoming a duality for the plurality in expression of multiple self-interests not in alignment with one another.
+Self-interest works in ways not entirely knowable by observation, for there is preference and undesireable consequence becoming a duality for the plurality in expression by multiple self-interests not in alignment with one another.
 When the appearance, without veil, of many sentient beings is so consistent in detail alongside artificial axioms, one would state that the beings are